Rule 1: Persons Authorized to Practice Before the Board:

 The allegations of the petition must be categorically answered in numbered paragraphs corresponding to those of the petition.
 The answer shall admit or deny the allegations of the petition and state in short concise terms the material facts upon which the defenses to the action asserted are based, and shall set forth any affirmative defenses.
-An answer containing a general denial will not be considered sufficient unless the Collector, in good faith, has no information available to the secretary to otherwise respond to the petition.
+An answer containing a general denial will not be considered sufficient unless the secretary, in good faith, has no information available to the secretary to otherwise respond to the petition.

 Rule 6: Exceptions and Motions

-Motions, Rules and Exceptions shall be in writing, shall be accompanied by an Order or Rule setting them for hearing and shall be served in accordance with these rules.
+Motions, Rules and Exceptions shall be in writing, shall be accompanied by an order or rule setting them for hearing and shall be served in accordance with these rules.